datashelter/documentation/docs/cli/requisites/install.md

 # Install Snaper

-Snaper is a command-line tool to perform efficient snapshots for files and databases (MySQL, PostgreSQL, and MongoDB).
-It is written in Go so you can install it with just one command:
+Snaper is a command-line tool designed for efficient snapshot creation for files and databases (MySQL, PostgreSQL, and MongoDB).
+It's written in Go, allowing for easy installation with just a single command:

 <Tabs groupId="operating-systems">
   <TabItem value="linux" label="Linux" default>